ReSound Hearing Aid Reviews From an Audiologist in 2025

 ReSound Multi Mic

-The Multi Mic, in my experience, offers some of the best value in Hearing Assistive Technology (HAT).
+The Multi Mic, in my experience, offers some of the best value in hearing assistive technology.
 In addition to the features above, it allows for manual microphone sensitivity adjustment from omnidirectional to ultra-narrow.
 The accelerometer automatically switches to “Omni” when placed on a flat surface.
 This device is one of my favorite hearing system components because you can use it as a hub for other technologies.

-On the bottom of the Multi Mic are two sockets: one for a standard 3.5mm audio cable (included) and a three-hole “Euro” jack.
-These allow you to connect other audio devices to the Multi Mic and stream to your hearing aids.
-I’ve used this feature on ReSound hearing aids to allow folks to listen to MP3 players/ hearing assistive devices in theaters or, for students, take advantage of FM systems like the Phonak Roger that uses a Euro plug.
+There are two sockets on the bottom of the Multi Mic: one for a standard 3.5 mm audio cable (included) and a three-hole Euro jack.
+They allow you to connect other audio devices to the Multi Mic and stream to your hearing aids.
+I’ve used this feature on ReSound hearing aids to allow folks to listen to MP3 players or hearing assistive devices in theaters or, for students, take advantage of FM systems like the Phonak Roger using a Euro plug.

 ReSound TV Streamer 2 and ReSound TV Streamer+